-Both Theo and Bailey receive regular massage treatments to help prevent injury but also to treat any injuries they may sustain during activities of everyday living.
+Both Theo and Bailey receive regular massage treatments to for general wellbeing and to treat any injuries they may sustain during activities of everyday living.

 I am available to give talks to groups including Agility Clubs, Flyball Clubs, Ringcraft Clubs, Rescue Organisations etc, to help raise the awareness of how massage can benefit your dog.
 I also attend regular shows where I carry out FREE Muscular Health Checks, and for existing Clients a Pre-Event Warm Up and Post Event Cool Down.